 Chapter 1 Message from the Director-General

-Office of the Communications Authority (“OFCA”) continued to handle complaints about broadcast materials.
-In 2016/17, OFCA handled more than 17 000 complaints relating to over 1 800 cases.
-Using the powers delegated by the CA, OFCA dealt with most of those cases, which involved breaches of a minor nature, or allegations which did not constitute any breach, or fell outside the remit of the relevant ordinances.
+During the year, we continued to handle complaints about broadcast materials.
+In 2017/18, OFCA handled more than 4 340 complaints (relating to over 1 860 cases).
+A vast majority of these cases involved breaches of a minor nature, allegations which did not constitute any breach, or cases which fell outside the remit of the relevant ordinances.
 OFCA dealt with most of these cases under the powers delegated by the CA. 10 cases were submitted to the CA for consideration and determination.

 Major Challenges Ahead

-The communications sector is characterised by rapidly evolving technologies, market developments and service innovation.
-Looking ahead, we will continue to assist the CA in handling free TV licence applications, monitoring the roll-out of new free TV services, and performing regulatory functions on the broadcasting front, striking a balance between providing a more conducive business environment to broadcasting licensees and protection of the interests of viewers.
-On the telecommunications front, we will stay alert of international developments and engage in active discussion with the industry to identify new spectrum allocations, and consider re-allocation of frequency bands in use to pave way for the introduction of 5G mobile services and meet the ever-increasing demand for mobile bandwidth.
-As always, OFCA will continue to keep track of technology and market developments, including new Internet of Things platforms and services, and provide support to the CA in updating and streamlining the existing regulatory and licensing regimes to ensure that they are conducive to business innovation and investment.
+Looking ahead, we will continue to assist the CA in performing its regulatory functions on the broadcasting front, striking a balance between providing a more conducive business environment to broadcasting licensees and protection of the interests of viewers.
+On the telecommunications front, we will assist the CA to finalise the arrangements for assigning the planned supply of spectrum and to continue to identify additional spectrum to enable Hong Kong to gear up to the 5G era.
+As always, we will continue to keep track of technology and market developments and provide support to the CA in updating and streamlining the regulatory and licensing regimes to ensure that they are conducive to business innovation and investment.